National Bank of Canada (TSX:NA) Cyclically Adjusted FCF per Share: C$25.03 (As of Apr. 2026)

 National Bank of Canada Business Description

 National Bank of Canada is the sixth-largest bank in Canada.
 It is a diversified financial services company, offering personal and commercial banking, wealth management and capital markets services.
-The bank is concentrated in the province of Quebec, with additional operations in the rest of Canada and United States.
-National Bank of Canada also owns ABA Bank, one the largest commercial banks in Cambodia.
+The bank derives around 45% of its 2025 revenue from the province of Quebec, with additional operations in the rest of Canada and the United States.
+National Bank of Canada also owns ABA Bank, one of the largest commercial banks in Cambodia.